jdepoix/goto_cloud/README.md

 ### Start the migration
 After everything is setup, you can start the migration.
 Just run `./tryout_migrate.py`, go get a coffee and see what happened, when you come back.

+You can tail the file `migration.log`, to see what's going on, during the migration.

+### Go live
+After the migration has finished, you can trigger the go live.
+This will remove the bootstrapping volume and network interface and boot into the actual system.
+The go live script is started, with an ID, referencing the migration.
+The ID of the migration, was printed out during the migration.
+Then run:

+`./tryout_go_live.py <ID>`

 Have fun and let me know what you think of it!